 Since our inception, we have made acquisitions and, as a part of our business strategy, we may enter into additional business combinations and acquisitions.
-Our ability to successfully identify suitable acquisition targets, complete acquisitions on acceptable terms, and efficiently and effectively integrate our acquired businesses into our organization is critical to our growth.
+Our most recent acquisition of Newport in April 2016 significantly increased our size, including with respect to revenue, product offerings, number of employees and facilities.
+Our ability to successfully identify suitable acquisition targets, complete acquisitions on acceptable terms, and efficiently and effectively integrate our acquired businesses, including our most significant and most recent acquisition to date, Newport, into our organization is critical to our growth.
 We may not be able to identify target companies that meet our strategic objectives or successfully negotiate and complete acquisitions with companies we have identified on acceptable terms.
-Additionally, our credit facilities only permit us to make acquisitions under certain circumstances, and restrict our ability to incur additional indebtedness.
+Further, we may incur significant expense in pursuing acquisitions that cannot be completed due to regulatory or other restrictions.
+Additionally, our credit facilities only permit us to make acquisitions under certain circumstances, and also restrict our ability to incur additional indebtedness in certain circumstances.
 Further, the process of integrating acquired companies into our operations requires significant resources and is time consuming, expensive and disruptive to our business.
 We may not realize the benefits we anticipate from these acquisitions because of the following significant challenges:

-- the difficulty of integrating the operations, technology and personnel of the acquired companies; - the potential disruption of our ongoing business and distraction of management; - possible internal control weaknesses of the acquired companies; - significant expenses related to the acquisitions; - potential unknown liabilities associated with acquired businesses; - potentially incompatible cultural differences between the two companies; - incorporating the acquired company's technology and products into our current and future product lines, and successfully generating market demand for these expanded product lines; - · potential additional geographic dispersion of operations; - the difficulty in achieving anticipated synergies and efficiencies; - the difficulty in leveraging the acquired company's and our combined technologies and capabilities across our product lines and customer base; - · potential sales disruptions as a result of integrating the acquired company's sales channels with our sales channels; and our ability to retain key customers, suppliers and employees of an acquired company.
+- the difficulty of integrating the operations, technology and personnel of the acquired companies; - the potential disruption of our ongoing business and distraction of management; - possible internal control weaknesses of the acquired companies; - significant expenses related to the acquisitions, including any resulting shareholder litigation; - the assumption of unknown or contingent liabilities associated with acquired businesses; - the potential to incur or record significant cash or non-cash charges or write down the carrying value of intangible assets and goodwill obtained in the acquisition, which could adversely impact our cash flow or lower our earnings in the period or periods for which we incur such charges or write down such assets; - potentially incompatible cultural differences between the two companies; - incorporating the acquired company's technology and products into our current and future product lines, and successfully generating market demand for these expanded product lines; - potential additional geographic dispersion of operations; - the difficulty in achieving anticipated synergies and efficiencies; - the difficulty in leveraging the acquired company's and our combined technologies and capabilities across our product lines and customer base; - potential sales disruptions as a result of integrating the acquired company's sales channels with our sales channels; and - our ability to retain key customers, suppliers and employees of an acquired company.